 Reviews

-6 of 6!
+6 of 6 stars!

 “The playing is beautiful, intense and full of colour.
 One is both impressed and happy to hear such virtuosity!”

-– Trond Eriksen, Den Klassiske Musikkbloggen, May 14th 2023
+– Trond Erikson, Den Klassiske Musikkbloggen, May 14th 2023

 See full review